manuGil/online-core/docs/source/databases.rst

    :alt: undershoot
    :figclass: align-center

    Connectivity issues between lines.
-The case of undershoot.
+The case of undershooting.

-To ensure that line segments get connected while digitizing, we have to set a snapping tolerance, which tells the GIS software to automatically connect lines that are within certain distance.
-Otherwise, it will be very difficult to ensure that our lines are connected.
+To ensure that line segments get connected while digitising, we have to set a snapping tolerance, which tells the GIS software to connect lines that are within certain distance automatically.
+Otherwise, it will be challenging to ensure that our lines are connected.

 .. admonition:: LTB